 A mysterious, homemade 1940 recording, now public, shines a new light on the music of Sergei Rachmaninoff, who famously never allowed recordings or broadcasts of his live performances.
 WRTI's Susan Lewis has the story.

-On Sunday, June 16th at 2 PM, you can hear Rachmaninoff's first symphony in a LIVE from Verizon Hall Concert Broadcast of The Philadelphia Orchestra on WRTI 90.1.
-Yannick Nézet-Séguin leads the orchestra in a program which also features Mozart's Sinfonia Concertante for winds and orchestra and Anna Clyne's Masquerade.
+On Sunday, October 20th at 1 PM, you can hear Rachmaninoff's first symphony in a concert broadcast of The Philadelphia Orchestra on WRTI 90.1.
+Yannick Nézet-Séguin leads the orchestra in a program that also features Mozart's Sinfonia Concertante for winds and orchestra and Anna Clyne's Masquerade.